MrGuyW/Edexcel_GCSE_CS/CT3_Homework.md

-# Part One | Complete definitions for each of the following data types
+# Part One | General Data types
+_research and write brief definitions of the following data types and include an example of that data type.

 integer